 Kids love cutting.
 Let kids cut soft items with this straight spatula, essentially a thin butter knife with absolutely no blade.
 They can safely cut things like bananas and zucchini without worrying about cutting themself.

-Tip: get them started on knife skills early with this safe knife alternative – this post from Eat Your Beets is a great place to start!
+Tip: get them started on knife skills early with a

 - Spring loaded cookie scoop